anchpop/wise_mans_haskell/book.md

     return :: a -> m a
 ```

-These functions should look pretty familiar. `return` is just `pure`, which you should recognize from `Applicative`s!marginnote(`return` is a relic of the time Haskell developers didn't know about applicatives, it only still exists for backwards compatibility reasons. `pure` will work with any `Applicative` while `return` will only work with `Monad`s, so `pure` is strictly better.).
+These functions should look pretty familiar. `return` is just `pure`, which you should recognize from `Applicative`s!marginnote(`return` is a relic of the time Haskell developers didn't know about applicatives, it only still exists for backwards compatibility. `pure` will work with any `Applicative` while `return` will only work with `Monad`s, so `pure` is strictly better.).
 It takes a value and wraps it up in an `Applicative` (or in this case, not just any `Applicative`, but a `Monad`).

 The other function monads provide us is `>>=` the bind operator.
 There's also `>>`, but it's just a simpler version of `>>=` so we'll skip over it for now.